xvik/dropwizard-guicey/README.md

 * Feature installers searched in classpath (including default installers): classes implementing `FeatureInstaller`.
 Without auto scan default installers not registered.
 * Search for features in classpath using `FeatureInstaller#matches` method.
-* If commands search enabled `.searchCommands(true)`, performs search for all classes extending `Command` and install them into bootstrap.
+* If commands search enabled `.searchCommands()`, performs search for all classes extending `Command` and install them into bootstrap.

 Classes are searched in specified packages and all their subpackages.